← All posts

 What sophisticated buyers should look for instead

-When legal-tech products start making grand claims about proprietary AI or patent-pending systems, the useful response is not awe.
+When legal-tech products start making grand claims about proprietary AI or patent-pending systems, the useful response is comparison, not awe.

 Look at: